Iterative Motion Editing with Natural Language: Introduction

-Through qualitative, quantitative, and human evaluation, we demonstrate that our system provides an intuitive natural language interface for iterative character motion editing that supports a range of motion edits and produces motions that preserve the fundamental structure of the source, respect the editing intent of the user, and are visually realistic.
+Through qualitative and quantitative evaluation and a user study we demonstrate that our system provides an intuitive natural language interface for iterative character motion editing.
+Our system supports a range of motion edits, and produces motions that are visually realistic, respect the intent of the user, and preserve the fundamental structure of the original motion.
+Code and data for this paper can be found on our project webpage.